Type of horses:

 There are four guest rooms, each with private bathroom facilities and central heating for those chilly mornings in early spring or late autumn.
 Three of these are twin rooms and one room has a double bed plus a single.
 The rooms are well furnished in pleasant colours and feature solid, rustic furniture and good wood flooring.
 Bathrooms have either a large shower or a bathtub and all are spacious.

 On one side of the building there is a common room for guests with a kitchen, living/dining room and an open fire for use during cooler times of year.
 There is also a covered patio with barbecue, perfect for outdoor meals.
+A newly built swimming pool will welcome you back from along day of riding.

 During nights out on the trail guests are accommodated in comfortable guesthouses according to the itinerary.